 Railroad D receives Form ID-4E indicating that an employee who was discharged for failure to pay union dues was paid unemployment benefits.
 The railroad files a request for reconsideration on the grounds that the employee, in effect, voluntarily quit work by failing to pay union dues.
 The RRB’s regional office issues a decision to the railroad upholding the payment of benefits.
 The railroad then files Form HA-1EMP, Base Year Employer Appeal Under the Railroad Unemployment Insurance Act, with the Bureau of Hearings and Appeals, within 60 days.
 The hearings officer contacts both the railroad and the claimant and holds a hearing because there are issues of fact.
 The hearings officer’s decision is favorable to the railroad, and the employee is denied further benefits and billed for the overpayment.
 The employee appeals the decision to the three-member Board who notifies the railroad of the appeal.
 After evaluating the record, the Board sustains the hearings officer’s decision.

 We welcome information from employers to help ensure that benefit payments are accurate and are paid only to those who are entitled to them.
 Erroneous benefit payments that cannot be recovered remain charged to the base-year employer under the experience rating system.
 Therefore, we emphasize the importance of employers providing information in response to the RRB’s prepayment claims verification notices in order to prevent erroneous payments and to avoid collection action.
 And, where employers disagree with an RRB determination, they should exercise their rights to request reconsideration.

-If you have any questions or need additional information about appealing RUIA benefit determinations, please contact the manager of your local RRB district office.
+If you have any questions or need additional information about appealing RUIA benefit determinations, please contact the manager of your local RRB field office.